Thursday, November 14, 2024

 Bonus cast: The film contained so much incendiary material and seemed to dwell in such a weird corner of psychodrama hell that it was felt that a frame device would help to explain the situation better to the viewer.
 Thus, we see an aged Poitier explaining to a young psychiatrist why he should continue to work with a difficult patient; the young shrink in question is played by Peter Falk.

 Captain Newman, M.D.
 (Dec.
 1963) was the film that earned Darin a Best Supporting Actor nomination (he lost to Melvyn Douglas for Hud).
-The film itself is a very bizarre creation, equal parts drama and comedy, with the comedy registering as just ridiculous and the drama being almost lost in the shuffle.
+The film itself is a very bizarre creation, equal parts drama and comedy, with the comedy registering as just ridiculous and the drama getting almost lost in the shuffle.

-The source for the film’s schizophrenic script was a book by Leo Rosten about the WWII experiences of his friend, a psychiatrist who worked with soldiers’s PTSD (and later, according to the Wiki entry for the film, became a Hollywood psych, working with Sinatra, Marilyn, and Tony Curtis).
+The source for the film’s schizophrenic script was a book by Leo Rosten about the WWII experiences of his friend, a psychiatrist who worked with soldiers’s PTSD (and later, according to the Wiki entry for the film, became a Hollywood shrink, working with Sinatra, Marilyn, and Tony Curtis!).
 Gregory Peck, in his most-serious cardboard mode, plays the title character, who is overseeing a psychiatric ward in a military hospital in 1944.

 The comedy plot strands almost exclusively revolve around Peck’s orderly, a con man played by Tony Curtis.
 In this strand, we see Curtis’s character funnel supplies to the ward in various ways, including a salami (yes, there’s a whole sequence involving a salami stolen from an Italian colonel, played by Curtis’s real-life friend Larry Storch).
-This is where numerous faces TV viewers later saw as regular on weekly series pop up.
+This is where numerous faces TV viewers later saw as regulars on weekly series pop up.

 The dramatic plot strand should have actually been the only one, as it highlights the problems of soldiers tormented by their experiences in the war.
 Three particular cases result in memorable sequences: the first involves a troubled colonel played by Eddie Albert (who commits suicide leaping from a water tower; this scene appears in the film sandwiched by comic moments).